 - Learn proper form.
 Consider having a trainer show you proper form to ensure you’re doing the moves correctly.

 - The faster, the better.
 Consider favoring speed of repetitions over the total length of the workout (endurance) to avoid overuse injuries.

 - Pay attention to your body.
 If you feel pain, take a break or stop your session completely.

 Jumping jacks can help mix up your current exercise or even motivate you to start fresh with a new program.

-Whatever activity you choose, aim to get at least 30 minutes of moderate-intensity exercise most days of the week.
+Whatever activity you choose, aim to get at least

 You may do bursts of jumping jacks throughout the day on their own or incorporate them into a more varied plyometric routine.
 It’s a good idea to give your body two to three days of rest between sessions and to mix up the types of exercise you to do avoid overuse injuries.